snigdhac/saul-1/saul-core/README.md

 [2] Parisa Kordjamshidi, Daniel Khashabi, Christos Christodoulopoulos, Bhargav Mangipudi, Sameer Singh and Dan Roth.
 "Better call Saul: Flexible Programming for Learning and Inference in NLP."
 International Conference on Computational Linguistics (COLING), 2016.

 ## Licensing
-_To see the full license for this software, see the LICENSE (in `doc` directory) or visit the download page for this software and press `Download`.
+_To see the full license for this software, see the LICENSE (in root directory) or visit the download page for this software and press `Download`.
 The next screen displays the license._